Russell-Waterhouse/blog/content/post/when-is-done-done.md

 What's the cost of delay of the freezer pizza?
 Well, let's assume that if you don't get a good night of sleep, you'll be in a worse mood, putting you at a 5% chance of getting fired and a 35% chance of quitting.
-All of a sudden, the cost of not doing that freezer pizza became 40% of your salary (Yes I know that both my math is wrong AND that this is a little ridiculous, but the point still stands.)
+Suddenly, the cost of not doing that freezer pizza became 40% of your salary (Yes, I know that both my math is wrong AND that this is a little ridiculous, but the point still stands.)
 This freezer pizza is DEFINITELY worth doing.